 Little chickadees will love their eggs hanging from the trees.
 You’ll need yarn, plastic eggs, and Easter treats.
 Mama Kelly has the easy directions you’ll need to create this Easter egg wonderland.
 Hop on over to Be a Fun Mum for the tutorial.

-6. The Golden Egg
+11. Golden Egg Hunt

 Your little peeps will be glowing with eggs-citement after this brilliant egg hunt.
 You can either buy glow-in-the-dark eggs or you can put a small LED light (or bracelet glow stick) inside of plastic eggs, then hide the eggs indoors for lil’ bunnies and outside for bigger wabbits.